-The Organic Farming Scheme, funded through the Common Agriculture Policy, is designed to financially support organic farmers.
-Under the Scheme, a farmer receives per hectare payments as well as a participation payment to cover additional administrative costs annually (see table below).
-Grant aid for organic farm infrastructure is also available for different organic sub-sectors under the Organic Capital Investment Scheme.
+The Organic Farming Scheme is operated by the Department of Agriculture, Food and the Marine and funded through the CAP 2023-2027.
+The 5-year scheme is designed to financially support organic farmers.
+Grant aid for farm infrastructure and equipment is also available for different organic farming enterprises under the Organic Capital Investment Scheme.

 Organic Farming Scheme Payment Rates